m-clark/gammit/README.md

 ## Example

-This example demonstrates the summary function:
+This example demonstrates the summary function with comparison to the corresponding `lme4` model.

 ``` r
 library(mgcv); library(lme4); library(gammit)